aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/REST/RESTWithUserPoolIntegrationTests/README.md

 ```
 See https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/index.html#cli-aws-cognito-idp for more details using AWS CLI

-8. Update `RESTWithUserPoolIntegrationTests-credentials.json` with a json object containing `user1` and `password` with the crendentials of the user that was created in the previous step
+8. Update `RESTWithUserPoolIntegrationTests-credentials.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/` with a json object containing `user1` and `password` with the crendentials of the user that was created in the previous step

 ```json
 {